tunasoup/outdoor-clothing-picker/README.md

 available category.
 The categories are defined by the user, and given a location on a human figure for visual purposes, and could be for example "Head", "Legs" or "Hands".

+Clothing can be created without a referenced category or activities, but then they will be filtered out.
+The clothing items can be edited in a separate screen after creation.

+An empty temperature field is regarded as (negative) infinity.
+E.g., a "Jacket" with an empty minimum temperature and maximum temperature of 10 could be visualized with an active temperature anywhere between 10°C and -infinity (-273°C).
 Currently, the only supported temperature metric is Celsius.

 ## Installation